AndyMalela/GenerativeSoundAIChanges/README.md

 This project was a 2025 IEEE Competition entry designing accessible audio for visually impaired players in a fighting game environment 'FightingICE'.
 The objective of the competition is to develop spatial and functional sound design strategies that support blind and visually impaired users in experiencing a game.

 Details for the 'DareFightingICE' sound design competition is [here](https://cog2025.inesc-id.pt/darefightingice-ai-competition/).
-Details about the game itself and also the competition is [here](https://github.com/TeamFightingICE/FightingICE/tree/master/DareFightingICE/Sound) and [here](https://www.ice.ci.ritsumei.ac.jp/~ftgaic/).
+Details about the game itself and the competition rules is [here](https://github.com/TeamFightingICE/FightingICE/tree/master/DareFightingICE/Sound) and [here](https://www.ice.ci.ritsumei.ac.jp/~ftgaic/).

 # Installation Quick Guide (latest update 2025)